sjbowen/storyweb/content/takepart/_index.md

 We will do these activities in greater depth in workshops than in the online activities.

 ### When and where will the workshops be?
-Workshops will be late 2021 and early 2022, approximately every month, and last for around two hours.
+Workshops will be in early 2022 and last for around two hours.

-Workshops are likely to take place at the Great North Museum: Hancock or at Newcastle University, in central Newcastle.
-If COVID restrictions change, workshops will move online using Zoom.
+Workshops are will take place at the Great North Museum: Hancock or at Newcastle University, in central Newcastle and online using Zoom.

 We will agree the exact timing and duration of workshops with participants, once we know who will be taking part.

-### When and where will the online activities be?
+### Where will ideas be shared online?
-Online activities will take place in between design workshops and will be held on the social media platforms used most by those taking part.
+Ideas will be shared and discussed on the social media platforms used most by those taking part.

 ### How will I benefit from taking part?
 You will help shape a working system that helps people understand global issues and work out what to do about them.
 For example, this could mean more people understand and do something about climate change or biodiversity loss.
 ‘Co-designing’ this system with us could also build your confidence and experience.